Higher-order Hermite numbers: Properties and applications to evolution problems: Higher-order Hermite polynomials and associated numbers

-In the preceding sections, we utilized circular functions to introduce Hermite numbers for $m=2$ and $m=3$.
+In the foregoing analysis, we utilized circular functions to introduce Hermite numbers for $m=2$ and $m=3$.
 Their use becomes rather plethoric for higher orders, as noted in \cite{DLS}.
-To address this, we adopt the following notation (on the left, we have reported the special case $m=4$):
+To address this, we adopt the following notation: